Gedistribueerde-sys/project_distributed/README.md

 -   `MessageApp/shared-lib`: A shared library containing common code used by both the client and the server, including the RMI interface and Protobuf message definitions.

 ## How to Build and Run
+You can run it with intellij.
+Just import the project, build with maven and start up 2 servers.
+Ports are hardcoded in the clients.
+Ports needed `1100` & `1099`.

+The approach if maven is installed.
+Run the command from the MessageApp folder!
 ### Prerequisites

 -   Java (JDK 16 or higher)